kevintpeng/Learn-Something-Every-Day/Web-Dev/Ember/EmberConf.md

 In javascript, cancelable asynchronous operations are very hard to do with promises, and preventing concurrent execution of two async operations is hard to do with promises
 - `ember-concurrency` remedies this
 - manages **tasks**, which are cancelable and dependent on a host object

+### State, Time and Concurrency
+- user is effectively an async operation
+- ember-concurrency has tasks; handles canceling, constraining concurrency if needed, and gives derived state
+- derived state means you don't need to introduce addition state like `isMyTaskRunning`
+  - manual state tracking is an anti-pattern
+- Task maintains reference to multiple TaskInstances
+- essential state vs accidental state, accidental state like `user count` can be replaced with derived state
+- declarative APIs > Imperative APIs
+- ember-concurrency thinks about derived state with respect to time